jrsmith3/dla_challenge/notes.md

 Generating the test data
 ========================
 At this point, I can generate the test data I need.
+I don't think I really have the energy to do much of anything else on this project, but I'm going to try to calculate at least one output for a set of inputs and build a data structure out of the result.

+I just found out that there's no models in this revision of the `tec` package.
+In order to do the project I've been trying to do, I will need to hack on the `tec` class to get the Langmuir model working again.

 Time tracking